 Another guy who was no dummy was Plato.
 Smart Greek guy.
 Asked a lot of questions.
-Well, about 2,100 years ago, Plato wrote a book called The Republic.
-Many of the core concepts in The Republic have gone on to influence great civilizations across the globe.
+Well, about 2,100 years ago, Plato wrote a book called “The Republic.”
+Many of the core concepts in “The Republic” have gone on to influence great civilizations across the globe.
 Even America.
 After all, this is a Republic.
-Anyway in The Republic, Plato explores something called the Theory of Forms.
+Anyway, in “The Republic,” Plato explores something called the Theory of Forms.
 Without trying to explain his theory in this post, let’s just say that the Theory of Forms is how we know, well, everything.

 And here’s the deal–it works this way for everything.
 Every idea.
-Every form.
+Every Form.
 Every universal concept.
 If what we mortals created were truly original, none of us would understand the creation because none of us would have a reference point.
 We’d all be left scratching our heads.
 That’s why we’re not so much creative, as we are innovative.
 We can apply creative techniques to solve problems.
 And we can be artistic in our endeavors.
 But essentially, we steal ideas and build upon them.
 And that’s ok–as long as we call it for what it is.
 Rather than give ourselves some delusional, divine rank.
 Which is just ridiculous.

 A long time ago I broke into advertising as a copywriter.
-A ‘creative’ they called me.
+A “creative” they called me.
 My job was to come up with ideas that got people to think about things differently and then act favorably.
 And I was really good at it.
-But rather than try to ‘be creative’ every time a ‘creative’ brief came across my desk, I took comfort in knowing that nothing’s really creative.
+But rather than try to “be creative” every time a “creative” brief came across my desk, I took comfort in knowing that nothing’s really creative.
 Proof of this was when I’d see my colleagues rush off to the awards annuals for inspiration on new projects.
 I’d never do that.
 I liked the challenge.
 Because I believed that with a little logical thinking, any creative challenge could be solved.
 It’s not brain surgery.
 You just have to seek out universal forms of things, and then get people to think about them in new ways.
 Besides, when I’d come up with solutions this way, I felt that they’d be as close to original as possible.
 And even that was too lofty.

-And yet, as close to being truly creative as we will ever get is when we help keep the species going by producing more human beings.
+And yet, as close to being creative as we will ever get is when we help keep the species going by producing more human beings.
 Which means the closest I’ve ever come to being creative was having sex with my wife twice, resulting in the birth of two unique, but not original human beings we call daughters.